100mslive/100ms-docs/common/recordings.md

 The above message ensures that your configuration is successful now, and all your recordings will start collecting in your configured destination.

+## Google and Alibaba Cloud Storage for Recordings

+Google Cloud and Alibaba OSS storage is currently supported through [Rooms](https://www.100ms.live/docs/server-side/v2/api-reference/Rooms/create-via-api) and [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/create-template-via-api) APIs.
+You can configure the `type` field of recording object to `oss` for Alibaba Object Storage Service and `gs` for Google Cloud Storage with the following details:

+- Access Key: Access Key for your OSS/GCP Bucket
+- Secret Key: Secret Key for your OSS/GCP Bucket
+- Bucket: Name of the bucket
+- Region: Name of the region where your bucket is located in
+- Prefix for Upload Path: Define the directory name (optional)

 ## Storage path for recordings

 If a storage destination is not configured for recordings and if you choose to record that room then such recordings are stored for **72 hours** in an internal 100ms bucket.
 You can access these recordings through [Sessions](https://dashboard.100ms.live/sessions).